 De Silva filed a Memorandum of Law to block the defendants from trying to get the case dismissed.
 They cited U.S. vs. Snow, which stated that in cases where conspiracies are at issue, the secret nature of the practices makes it difficult to precisely present all aspects of the matter at trial.

-Contact the Law Offices of R. Tamara de Silva for Legal Counsel
+Contact the De Silva Law Offices for Legal Counsel

 If you need legal help with matters regarding the financial markets, Attorney R. Tamara de Silva will provide solid representation and advice.
 Having experience working in the securities industry, she understands both the practices and laws regarding these issues.
 She can effectively guide you through the complexities of your case while working toward a favorable outcome on your behalf.